woossi0/suite/docs/usermanual/source/processing/wpsjava/index.rst

       <version>8-SNAPSHOT</version>
     </dependency>

-Please ensure that the GeoTools version matches the one used by the OpenGeo Suite being deployed into.
+Please ensure that the GeoTools version matches the one used by OpenGeo Suite being deployed into.
 You can check the version of GeoTools by clicking on the :guilabel:`About Geoserver` section at the bottom of the :guilabel:`About & Status` section of the `GeoServer Web Admin Interface <../../geoserver/webadmin/>`_.

 .. todo:: Replace this image with an image of version 3.0 showing GeoTools 8